 Engineer A, a licensed professional engineer in private practice, designs low-voltage electrical systems for commercial buildings and other facilities.
 Recently, Engineer A started his own consulting engineering firm.
 Engineer A would like to include on his firm's Web site several projects that Engineer A designed over the years, including some work that Engineer A designed while employed with other consulting firms.
 All Web content would be original and the content would be non-confidential.
 The content would include a picture of the project building and a short, generic narrative of the work performed.
-Work performed by Engineer A while under employment with the other firms would be described accordingly.
-Engineer A would claim credit for the design work only and would not state or imply that clients of other consulting firms are a client of Engineer A. None of the subject projects are covered by any employment agreements with any of Engineer A's previous employers.
+Work performed by Engineer A would claim credit for the design work only and would not state or imply that clients of other consulting firms are a client of Engineer A. None of the subject projects are covered by any employment agreements with any of Engineer A's previous employers.